 Another reason to join a guided tour is that Japanese Gardens are very different from Western gardens and parks.
 Or as Iwatsuki, Zennoske, and Tsutomu Kodama in Economic Botany said: “Western gardens are typically optimized for visual appeal while Japanese gardens are modeled with spiritual and philosophical ideas in mind”.
 Without a guide, the meaning is lost, and the visitors do not see or grasp all those ideas and cannot fully enjoy their stay.

-The garden is located next to the Makuya house (you can see it on the left in the distance).
+The garden is next to the Makuya house (you can see it on the left in the distance).
 Just behind the gardens, you can see Mount Gilboa.
 And Harod Valley is behind us.

 We started our tour with Naama next to the pond.
-Did you know that Japanese Gardens started in the Asuka period (around 600AD)?
+Did you know that Japanese Gardens began in the Asuka period (around 600AD)?
 During that period, Japanese merchants witnessed gardens built in China and brought many Chinese gardening techniques and styles back to Japan.
-And only by the Edo period (around 1700), Japanese gardens developed a distinct style of their own.
+And only by the Edo period (around 1700) Japanese gardens developed a distinct style of their own.

 Japanese gardens create miniature idealized landscapes.
 Moreover, this garden was inspired by Isaiah 41:18-20: